amolrbhagwat/Indexation/README.md

 ### Task 1: Generating Lucene Index for Experiment Corpus (AP89)

-1. How many documents are there in this corpus? **84474**
+1. **How many documents are there in this corpus?**
+  - 84474

-2. Why different fields are treated with different kinds of java class? i.e., StringField and TextField are used for different fields in this example, why?
+2. **Why different fields are treated with different kinds of java class? i.e., StringField and TextField are used for different fields in this example, why?**
+  - For the StringField class, the entire String value is indexed as a single token.
+On the other hand, tokenization is applied to TextField, so as to facilitate searching and indexing.

 ### Task 2: Test different analyzers